We The Hapless

 As caretaker government hasn’t go to any voters, and President Musharraf isn’t much concerned about his popularity now.
 So no one from the regime is even giving lip service now to the hapless nation over its suffering from the evils of price hike, hoarding, flour crisis, terrorism and power-and-gas load-shedding.

-1 thought on “We The Hapless”
+One response to “We The Hapless”

-1. I’m sorry to be the bearer of contradictory news, but things are nowhere near as bad as what you seem to depict.
+I’m sorry to be the bearer of contradictory news, but things are nowhere near as bad as what you seem to depict.
 Once again its poor observation and lackluster research that is fueling your opinion.

 Firstly, Benazir’s demise is a great loss but not irreplaceable.
 Pakistan is a nation full of potential and Ms. Bhutto will hopefully inspire greater leadership and vision amongst tomorrow’s leaders.
 Democracy has not died with Mr. Bhutto.
 If anything it has gathered more pace.